yaogara/yaogara-ark/content/plants/banisteriopsis-muricata.md

 Ethnomedicinally, B. muricata preparations are cited for addressing inflammatory conditions, parasitic burdens, and symptoms consonant with depressive states, alongside their broader role in facilitating psychological insight and social repair [1][3].
 These reported uses largely overlap with those of B. caapi, though red vine reputations specifically emphasize potency and visionary clarity in some accounts [1][3].
 Such claims intersect with emerging pharmacological hypotheses about β‑carboline effects on mood and neuroplasticity, yet remain rooted in local diagnostic systems and ritual therapeutics [6].

 ## Phytochemistry and Pharmacology
 Available descriptions and related analyses of ayahuasca vine chemistry identify harmine, harmaline, and tetrahydroharmine (THH) as principal β‑carboline alkaloids in Banisteriopsis preparations [1][3][6].
-These compounds act as reversible inhibitors of monoamine oxidase A (MAO‑A), thereby protecting orally ingested tryptamines—most commonly N,N‑dimethyltryptamine (DMT) from admixtures such as [[Psychotria viridis]] or [[Diplopterys cabrerana]]—from first-pass metabolic degradation [6].
+These compounds act as reversible inhibitors of monoamine oxidase A (MAO‑A), thereby protecting orally ingested tryptamines—most commonly N,N‑dimethyltryptamine (DMT) from admixtures such as [[plants/psychotria-viridis]] or [[plants/diplopterys-cabrerana]]—from first-pass metabolic degradation [6].
 The result is the well-known synergism of ayahuasca: β‑carboline-mediated MAO‑A inhibition combined with DMT’s serotonergic agonism yields a characteristic profile of altered perception, affective modulation, and visionary experience [6].

 While direct, peer-reviewed quantification for B. muricata remains limited, ethnobotanical and vendor reports cite β‑carboline concentrations on the order of ~0.11–0.83%, with harmaline and THH commonly emphasized [3][6].
 Broader studies of B. caapi and composite ayahuasca brews have documented substantial variation in β‑carboline ratios across samples, suggesting chemotypic diversity, environmental influences, and preparation-dependent outcomes [6].
 Such variability provides a plausible substrate for emic distinctions among “red,” “yellow,” and “white” vines, although color categories may capture sensory and ceremonial qualities not reducible to chemistry alone [1][3][6].